Andesha/pylossless/docs/params/01-parameters.md

----
-title: "Introdution to Lossless Parameters"
-teaching: 35
-exercises: 10
-questions:
-- "What are parameters?"
-- "How does the Lossless pipeline use parameters to make decisions?"
-objectives:
-- "Understand what parameters are and how they are used in the Lossless pipeline."
-keypoints:
-- "Parameters in batch configuration files can be edited to change the decisions made in the pipeline scripts."
-- "Editing parameters is the only way to change the decisions the pipeline has made about channels."
----

 ## Introduction

 Each script in the Lossless pipeline has parameters.
 Parameters can be conceptualized as various sliders and dials for tuning the performance of a particular script.
 In the case of Lossless, this is often montage information, path specifications, memory and time allocations on the remote, and outlier detection decision criteria.
 Parameters in Lossless are controlled (and defined) by the associated batch configuration files.